 On a smaller scale, Silicon Beach hosts over 500 tech startups and branch offices of major technology companies, such as Facebook, Google, Yahoo! and YouTube.
 It is also the birthplace of several mobile ventures such as Snapchat and Tinder.

-Base your startup in Silicon Valley or Silicon Beach and plug into one of the world’s strongest ecosystem of venture capitalists, incubators, workspaces, universities, and colleges.
+Base your startup in Silicon Valley or Silicon Beach and plug into one of the world’s strongest ecosystems of venture capitalists, incubators, workspaces, universities, and colleges.

-There are more than 36,000 manufacturing firms in the state and they produce an economic output of US$239 billion (S$323 billion).
-The headquarter of the US$171 million (S$231 million) Manufacturing Innovation Institute for flexible hybrid electronics (FHE) launched in 2015 is located in Silicon Valley.
+There are more than 35,000 manufacturing firms in the state and they produce an economic output of US$239 billion (S$323 billion).
+The headquarters of the US$171 million (S$231 million) Manufacturing Innovation Institute for Flexible Hybrid Electronics (FHE) is located in Silicon Valley.

 Major electronics and semiconductor companies collaborate with partner universities and research centres to innovate manufacturing processes.
-Together, they continually break new grounds in integrating electronics with high-precision 3D printing to create low-cost, lightweight, and flexible internet-connected products for the aerospace, defence, healthcare technology, medtech, and semiconductor industries.
+Together, they continually break new grounds in integrating electronics with high-precision 3D printing to create low-cost, lightweight, and flexible internet-connected products for the aerospace, defence, healthtech, medtech, and semiconductor industries.
+California continues to expand its manufacturing prowess into new and emerging technologies with companies spanning industries such as zero-emission vehicles.

-Consider partnering one of the US firms in California to create new FHE products for the estimated US$30 billion (S$41 billion) market.
+Consider partnering one of the US firms in California to create new manufacturing products in US’ key manufacturing states.

-The key drivers of Massachusetts’ economy include biotechnology, higher education, and information technology.
+The key drivers of Massachusetts’ economy include biotech, higher education, and information technology.

-In 2017, Bloomberg ranked Massachusetts as the most innovative state in the US for a second consecutive year.
+In 2020, Bloomberg ranked Massachusetts as the second-most innovative state in the US and top for tech company density for a third consecutive year.
 US News and World Report ranked Massachusetts’ higher education system – which includes Harvard University and Massachusetts Institute of Technology – as the best in the US in 2018.

-This is the result of a 10-year Massachusetts Life Sciences Initiative by the state in 2008 to invest US$1 billion (S$1.4 billion) to enhance its life sciences sectors.
-The sectors include bioinformatics, biotechnology, diagnostics, medical devices, and pharmaceuticals.
+The 10-year Massachusetts Life Sciences Initiative was launched by the state in 2008 to invest US$1 billion (S$1.4 billion) to enhance its life sciences sectors.
+The sectors include bioinformatics, biotech, diagnostics, medical devices, and pharmaceuticals.

 Since the launch of the initiative, Massachusetts has overtaken all competitor states in its rate of life sciences job creation.
 The state’s life science cluster has also created jobs at a faster pace than any other industry sector in the state over the past decade.

-This presents a great window of opportunity for you to expand or invest in life sciences business in Massachusetts.
+This presents a great window of opportunity for your company to expand or invest in the business of life sciences in Massachusetts.
 You can also take advantage of the world’s leading innovation pipeline, world-class academic and medical institutions leading the way in life sciences research, and a talented workforce in the state.

 Massachusetts also offers business-friendly infrastructure such as an international airport with 40 airlines, regional rail service, mass transit and five deepwater ports.

 New York had a population of about 20 million people in 2017.
-Its Gross State Product was US$1.5 trillion (S$2.0 trillion) in 2017, making it the third largest economy among the states.
+Its Gross State Product was US$1.7 trillion (S$2.3 trillion) in 2020, making it the third largest economy among the states.

-New Yorkers have a GDP per capita of US$64,000 (S$86,400) in 2017.
+New Yorkers have a GDP per capita of US$75,000 (S$101,250) in 2019.
 Your business will find a ready market in the large and affluent consumer base, especially if you target the consumer goods and real estate industries.

 The state is home to New York City (NYC), US’ principal banking centre and the world’s leading financial centre.
 NYC houses the world’s top two largest stock exchanges, the New York Stock Exchange and the NASDAQ.